I am the author of four books for children and families.

 There are children and children at heart who enjoy a solid bear hug, and there are many who don’t.
 I am a hugger.
 As a mother, grandmother, and school librarian, I have learned to wait to be invited into hugs.

 This book is about consent and the many other ways to say “Hello, I see you,” ways that are just as dear as hugs.
 I hope that from an early age children can learn to speak up about the ways they want to be greeted.
-I also hope the huggers and non-huggers—young and older—who share this book will remember the value of these many gestures that show we care about one another.
+I also hope the huggers and non-huggers—young and older—who share this book will honor children’s preferences and promote the value of these many gestures that show we care about one another.

 Estelle Corke, who has illustrated several books for Star Bright, provided the child-friendly artwork for Please Don’t Give Me a Hug.